Aki1170/monty-hall-problem/README.md

 ./build/montyhall
 ```

-r open the project in Qt Creator for easier build, run, and debugging.
+Or open the project in Qt Creator for easier build, run, and debugging.

 📄 License